3D Simulation Software for VFX | Autodesk

 Empower your teams to create sophisticated procedural effects with Bifrost for Maya in the Media & Entertainment Collection.

-3D simulation is a computer graphics technique that allows artists to create realistic effects like destruction, fire (US site), liquids, smoke, and particles in their scenes.
+3D simulation is a computer graphics technique that allows artists to create realistic effects like destruction, fire, liquids, smoke, and particles in their scenes.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.